St. Louis Divorce Attorneys

 The issues that emerge during a divorce are often complicated and varied — no two situations are ever exactly alike.
 If you have questions and would like to speak with one of our experienced St. Louis divorce attorneys regarding your options in filing for divorce, please don’t hesitate to CONTACT US or call at (314) 326-4885.

-The law firm of Hais, Hais & Goldberger, P.C. are dedicated exclusively to the practice of family law, and our experienced representation has helped countless numbers of clients save time and avoid costly mistakes.
+The divorce lawyers Hais, Hais & Goldberger, P.C. are dedicated exclusively to the practice of family law, and our experienced representation has helped countless numbers of clients save time and avoid costly mistakes.
 Trust the top St. Louis divorce attorneys for your needs.

 In many divorces, issues concerning child custody and visitation are oftentimes the most contentious and hard fought.
 Just because you are considering a divorce from your spouse doesn’t mean you are seeking one from your children.
 If you believe that custody will be a contentious issue between you and your spouse, having an experienced family law attorney represent you during the divorce process will be critical, both for you and your children.
 In divorce cases involving child custody, a court, either through agreement of the parties or after litigation, must institute a custodial arrangement for the children of the marriage.